boshkins/pelopia/doc/HLD.md

 For acceptance testing, capture some results from Pelias searches and, making sure the location criteria match, use them as expected results.
 Be prepared to update the expected results as Pelias evolves.
 Develop a simple acceptance test runner akin to Pelias's.

 ###Performance testing
 Find a representative large dataset (NYC?) for performance measurement and experimentation.
+Identify an execution profiling tool for every platform.
+Make sure to measure speed on fully optimized release builds.

 ###Integration testing
 Create an integration test suite for every end-user API (C++, Android/Java, OSX/Swift/ObjC).
 The test have to be written against the API and exercise the subsystems end-to-end.
 Breadth of coverage is not as important.